tarwn/lessthandot-hugo/blogs/content/posts/2013-03-03-column-name-or-number-of.md

 Column name or number of supplied values does not match table definition._

-As you can see, you can&#8217;t modify the procedure in the same window, copy and paste the code in another window and you won&#8217;t have a problem.
+As you can see, you can't modify the procedure in the same window, copy and paste the code in another window and you won't have a problem.

 The reason you run into this because the temporary table is local to your connection, it is not dropped until you close the connection.
 If you have a temporary table with the same name inside a proc that you try to execute you will run into this problem.
 One way to avoid this is by not naming a temporary table the same in every stored procedure that you have, for example #temp